geometalab/OSMDeepOD/README.md

  - "Word" is the key value of the labels file
  - "Key" and "Value" builds the search Tag for OSM
  - "Compare" means compared to OSM tagged Nodes
+ - "StepWidth" regulates the distance between the cut out images
  - The section REDIS should be self explanatory, this is not necessary in the standalone mode
  - "BboxSize" is the size in meters of the split large Bbox
  - "Timeout" after the expired time the job does fail